themotte/vault_review/README.md

 If the post was deleted by the user while leaving their account active, make a `deleted` subdirectory in the block subdirectory, and move it in there.
 If the user deleted their account but not the post, or deleted their account and *all* posts, then (1) do the normal post edit things listed above, and (2) make an `anonymized` directory in the block subdirectory and move it in there.
 (The codebase doesn't support anonymous entries yet, so I'll just shove them off in a corner of the database until I've got that implemented.)

+## Notes

+Is there a note you want attached to the post permanently, in case someone later comes along to edit it?
+Add a <notes> block and write whatever you want in there.

 ## Golden Rule

 If you're not entirely sure what to do with a post, do it anyway.
 Everything submitted will be reviewed by me; I'd rather have your best guess at the right solution than anything else.
 If you *really* don't know what to do with it, move it into a folder named REVIEW_ME and I'll handle it.